TWEAKS+inspiration : Spring Cleaning, etc

 The problem was that I wanted to use the footstool slipcover on a smaller stool.
 I tried to find someone to remake it professionally as sewing isn't my long suit but quotes began at $400.

 So one foggy spring day, I tore it apart and started again.
 Don't look too closely!
-The pink Waverly fabric can be bought at Walmart and matches the headboard I slipcovered a few years ago.
+For pillow covers, the pink Waverly fabric can be bought at Walmart and matches the headboard I slipcovered a few years ago.
 I also purchased a bed pillow for $1.66 (no kidding) and made a 2nd pillow for the chair.
 It was actually easy peasy.

-Beside my bed, I damaged the finish on the chest.
+Beside my bed, I damaged the finish on the top of the chest.
 Turned out to be another quick project.

 It only took a little light sanding, two coats of stain and two of clear Varathane.